phpMv/ubiquity/docs/controller/uri.rst

 Routing customization
 ---------------------
-The :doc:`controller/router` and annotations of the controller classes allow you to customize URLs.
+The :doc:`router` and annotations of the controller classes allow you to customize URLs.